Maria Hertogh: Adeline Hertogh's version of events

-According to Maria's natal mother, Adeline Hertogh, in testimony given in evidence before the court at the hearing in November 1950, she was persuaded by her mother after the birth of her sixth child to allow Maria to go and stay with Aminah in Bandung for three or four days.
+According to Adeline Hertogh, in testimony given in evidence before the court at the hearing in November 1950, she was persuaded by her mother after the birth of her sixth child to allow Maria to go and stay with Aminah in Bandung for three or four days.
 Consequently, Aminah arrived on 1 January 1943 to fetch Maria.
-When the child was not returned, Mrs. Hertogh borrowed a bicycle on 6 January and set out to retrieve her.
+When the child was not returned, Hertogh borrowed a bicycle on 6 January and set out to retrieve her.
 She claimed that she was stopped by a Japanese sentry on the outskirts of Bandung as she did not possess a pass and was therefore interned.

 From her internment camp, she smuggled a letter to her mother, requesting for her children to be sent to her.
 This Nor Louise did, but Maria was not among them.
-So Mrs. Hertogh asked her mother to fetch Maria from Aminah.
+Hertogh asked her mother to fetch Maria from Aminah.
 Her mother later wrote and told her that Aminah wanted to keep Maria for two more days, after which she herself would bring the child to the camp.
-This did not materialise, and Mrs. Hertogh did not see Maria throughout her internment.
-After her release, she could not find neither Maria nor Aminah.
+However, Hertogh did not see Maria throughout her internment.
+After her release, she could not find either Maria nor Aminah.

 Life with Aminah

 Upon arriving with Aminah, Maria was given the name Nadra binte Ma'arof.
-For unknown reasons her new family moved to Jakarta for a period before moving back to Bandung, where Aminah worked for the Japanese military police as an interpreter until the end of the war.
+For unknown reasons, her new family moved to Jakarta for a period before moving back to Bandung, where Aminah worked for the Japanese military police as an interpreter until the end of the war.

-In 1947, fearing harm upon the family during the Indonesian National Revolution because Maria was a putih ("white [child]"), Aminah moved back to her hometown of Kampung Banggol in Kemaman, Terengganu.
-By then Maria was the same as any other Malay Muslim girl of her age: she spoke only Malay, wore Malay clothes and practised her religion devoutly.
+Aminah moved back to her hometown of Kampung Banggol in Kemaman, Terengganu.
+By then Maria was the same as any other Malay Muslim girl of her age: she spoke only Malay, wore Malay clothes, and practiced her religion devoutly.

 Maria had an adoptive elder sister of Japanese descent, Kamariah Mohd Dahan, whom Aminah had adopted in Tokyo when she lived there with her husband.